NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 - --config-file

 Specify the config file path to add the setting key-value pair.
 If it's not specified, the config file with highest priority will be updated.

+- -v|--verbosity <LEVEL>

+Sets the verbosity level of the command.
+Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
+The default is minimal.
+When the verbosity level is detailed or diagnostic,

 - -?|-h|--help